AliMassoud/AliMassoud/README.md

 7. Airflow

 - 🔭 I am currently working as a Data science consultant, I drive as much value as possible from your data.
-- 🌱 I am learning how to orchestrate a ML workflow using Github Actions.
+- 🌱 I am learning how to orchestrate a ML workflow using Github Actions and Airflow.
 - 👯 I’m looking to collaborate on MLOps projects if you are interested!
 - 💬 ask me about, regression, classification, ML pipelines, ML in production, and workflow orchestration.
 - 📫 How to reach me: ali.massoud136@gmail.com